devnickocodes/to-do-list-project/README.md

 - Create a program which will be usefull to a lot of people and is easy to maintain.
 - Create a program that is flexible and allows changes and additional options to be added if needed.
 - Create a program that is convenient to use, straightforward and easy to navigate around.

+### Pre development

+I created a flowchart to use it as guidance and break the code into smaller steps, this way I had a clear idea of what I needed to implement.
+The flowchart shows the logic that the app uses depending on which option is given.
+The inputs that it is asking from the user as well as the operations it will perform based on those inputs, as well as how the program handles a task number that doesn’t exist, or if a letter is given instead of an integer number.